Voljega/BestArcade/README.md

 You can modify your configuration by editing the `conf\conf-retroarch.conf` file either directly or from the UI with your own parameters :
 - `exportDir` : the target directory for generation, warning its whole content will be erased (you will be prompted) at the begining of the script
 - `fbneo`, `mame2003`, `mame2003plus`, `mame2010` : the path to your original sets, this will be left untouched by the script
+- `chd`: the path to your CHD set, if it doesn't exist, it will simply default to romset folder
 - `images`: Paths to your images folder (flyers, screenshot, etc) separated by ';', will be checked in consecutive order
 - `imgNameFormat` : the image name format in your images folder, '{rom}' part will be replaced by each rom name
 - `dryRun` : If put to 1, will do a dry run, generating only csv and dat files without copying roms and bios, good for testing